Seed Exchange

 • What is the Seed Exchange?
 The Seed Exchange is a collection of seeds that you can borrow to plant and grow at home.
 Bringing back seeds from plants that did well in your garden helps ensure a robust variety of plants that do well in the Montauk climate.
 The Seed Exchange will have different seeds available at different times, so check in frequently to see what’s available.

 • Where does the Seed Exchange get the seeds?
-We have been fortunate to receive donations from seed companies Burpee and Seed Savers Exchange.
-We have also received seeds from local Montauk gardeners.
+We have received seeds from local Montauk gardeners.
 We are most fortunate when our patrons are able to save locally grown and collected seeds to donate back to our collection.

 • How do I borrow seeds?
 Visit the Montauk Library and browse through our Seed Exchange.
 Once you find the seeds you want to borrow, write your name and the seed varieties on the checkout sheet, take home, plant, grow and harvest.